 Mass of the Lord's Supper (Holy Thursday)-7:00pm

 Holy Thursday begins the Triduum.
-Mass includes washing of the feet as well as a collection of
+Mass includes the acceptance of the Blessed oils as well as the washing of the feet.

 Following Mass Holy Thursday, the Blessed Sacrament will be in repose until midnight.
 Please take this opportunity to spend time with our Lord.